Heads of Laboratories

 Laboratory of Bacterial Pathogenesis and Immunology

-Dr. Fischetti works with gram-positive bacteria, such as streptococci and staphylococci, organisms that do not contain a second cell membrane outside of the cell wall.
-In the fight against infectious disease, Dr. Fischetti develops unique treatment strategies to prevent infection.
-His approach involves novel anti-infectives and exploring the use of phage lytic enzymes to remove pathogenic bacteria from infected tissues.
+Dr. Fischetti works with both gram-positive and gram-negative bacteria, such as streptococci, staphylococci, anthrax, and acinetobacter to develop unique treatment strategies to prevent infection.
+His approach involves novel anti-infectives and the use of phage lytic enzymes to both prevent infection and remove pathogenic bacteria from infected tissues.

 Using lytic enzymes as a tool, Dr. Fischetti’s lab developed a method of drilling through the thick cell walls of gram-positive bacteria while keeping them intact.
 The technique enabled the Fischetti lab to access the bacterial cytoplasm with labeled antibodies to study intracellular molecules that were previously inaccessible.

-As new antibiotics are proving futile against resistant strains of bacteria, the Fischetti lab has developed a method to identify novel targets in bacterial cells that have proven to produce “resistance-proof” antibiotics.
-The approach exploits the billion-year association of bacteriophage and bacteria, in which bacteriophages have identified weak points in bacteria that can be exploited for antibiotic development.
-Using this approach, the Fischetti lab has identified a novel target, the enzyme 2-epimerase, in the biosynthetic pathway for cell wall biosynthesis that is critical for bacterial survival.
-A novel inhibitor based on this target, Epimerox, was found to protect animals from lethal infection, and when bacteria were tested for resistance to Epimerox, none could be found (the frequency of resistance was less than 10-11).
+As new antibiotics are proving futile against resistant strains of bacteria, the Fischetti lab has developed a method using phage lysins to identify weak points in bacterial cells that can be exploited for antibiotic development.
+Using this approach, the Fischetti lab has identified a novel target, the enzyme 2-epimerase, involved in cell wall biosynthesis and critical for bacterial survival.
+A novel inhibitor based on this target, Epimerox, was found to protect animals from lethal infection, and no bacterial resistance has been found to Epimerox.

-To infect their host, bacteria use their surface molecules to attach and invade human tissues, particularly those that line the nose and throat.
-Knowledge of the process bacteria use to anchor these molecules in their cell walls could lead to strategies to prevent infection.
-The M protein is a surface protein that is the major virulence factor of group A streptococci because of its ability to impede attack by human white blood cells.
-Analysis of this molecule by Dr. Fischetti’s lab shows that the region used to attach the M protein to the streptococcal cell surface is highly conserved in all gram-positive bacteria, indicating that the mechanism for anchoring surface proteins in bacteria is also conserved.
-Since bacteria cannot cause infection without their surface proteins, a molecule that blocks surface protein attachment will be broadly applicable to different gram-positive bacteria.
+Because bacteria use their surface molecules to attack and invade human tissues, a better understanding of how they anchor these molecules in their cell walls could lead to strategies to prevent infection.
+The M surface protein is the major virulence factor of group A streptococci because of its ability to impede human white blood cells.
+Analysis by Dr. Fischetti’s lab shows the region used to attach the M protein to the streptococcal cell surface is highly conserved in all gram-positive bacteria, indicating that the mechanism for anchoring surface proteins in bacteria is also conserved.
+Since bacteria cannot cause infection without surface proteins, a molecule that blocks surface protein attachment would be broadly applicable to different gram-positive bacteria.